Randal B. Vandavall: Early life and career

 Randal Bartholomew Vandervall was born a slave on March 23, 1832.
 (Note: His last name has been given in several spellings, including Venable, Vandervill, Vandervall, and Vandevall, and his first name is also spelled Randall) He was born near Neely's Bend in Tennessee about ten miles above Nashville on the Cumberland River.
 His parents were named Sylvonia and Lewis.
 Sylvonia was owned by a man named Major Hall, and Lewis by a man named Foster.
 Lewis was a coachman and was only allowed to visit his wife and eleven children once per year.
 When Hall died, his daughter Anna took possession of Sylvonia and her children, whom she hired out.
 On New Years Day at the age of seven, Randal was hired out, leaving his mother and siblings.
 In his new surroundings he was permitted to attend school and learned to spell.
 After three years, he was taken to Nashville where he was hired to another man named Garite.
 Later, Charles Hall, a relative of Anna and Major Hall, secured Randal and sought to take him to Kansas.
 Randal hid, and did not go west.
 Instead he was purchased by a man named Vandervall with whom he was living.
 Vandervall had a son, John, who continued Randal's lessons - which Randal paid for by rail splitting.
 At the age of 15, Randal converted to the Baptist religion and at the age of 16 began preaching.
 He also continued to work on constructing railroads.

 He married a woman named Martha Nicholson of Hillbrook and was allowed to live with her.
 When the man who hired him learned he could read and write, he was abused and ran away, returning to his master and persuading him to change his work.
 Randal was hired out to work in Nashville, paying his master $200 per year for the privilege.
 This situation was not satisfactory to the master, and he decided to sell Randal south.
 Randal desired to purchase himself, and a price of $1800 was agreed, and Randal eventually succeeded in raising the money.
 Martha was the daughter of her master, and when Martha's master died and she was sold to her deceased master's grandson, Nelson Nicholson.
 Randal hired Martha from Nelson until, just before the American Civil War (1861-1865), Nelson decided to purchase Randal to allow the two to remain together with him, as Nelson was planning to leave Nashville.
-When the war broke out, Nelson did not leave town afterall, and he hired Martha and Randal out.
+When the war broke out, Nelson did not leave town after all, and he hired Martha and Randal out.
 Before the end of the war, Martha and Randal and their child, James N., were purchased by a Mr. McKenzie.